Daniëlle van de Donk interview: ‘Hup Hup’ to the big time – Dutch midfielder paints the track Oranje

 “I mostly listen to pop music, r&b, hip-hop.”

-During Euro 2013, Daniëlle played just behind the highly accomplished Manon Melis, but despite holding eventual winners Germany to a goalless draw, the Netherlands were beaten 1-0 by Norway and Iceland.
-Two players who were also named in that squad are defender Mandy van den Berg and midfielder Sherida Spitse, who are current teammates at LSK, the 2014 champions of Norway’s Toppserien.
+During Euro 2013, she played behind accomplished striker Manon Melis, but despite holding eventual winners Germany to a goalless draw, the team were beaten 1-0 by Norway and Iceland.
+Two players who were also named in that squad are defender Mandy van den Berg and midfielder Sherida Spitse, current teammates at LSK, the 2014 champions of Norway’s Toppserien.

 “Music is very important in the preparation of the Dutch team; it motivates and gives the perfect vibe before the match.
 Some players have a different music taste than I have; Mandy van den Berg likes Dutch songs and Sherida Spitse is more of the hard-style music.